LordSnoosh/SEIR2222/work/w10/d4/01-intro-spas-and-mern-stack.md

 1. Generate the React app
 2. Build the React app's production code
 3. Code the skeleton Express app
-4. Define the "catch all" route
+4. Define the "catch all" route in the Express backend
 5. Test the Express server

 Let's do this!